 The three shoes I mentioned above are really solid choices for newbies, but for the budget-conscious, there are also shoes below $100 that are fine for your first pair of climbing shoes.
 Although, don’t be surprised if they don’t offer much of an improvement over the gym rentals!

-Next time someone asked you do you need climbing shoes for bouldering , I hope you can hit them with some of the knowledge bombs you have learnt here.
+Next time someone asks you do you need climbing shoes for bouldering, I hope you can hit them with some of the knowledge bombs you have learned here.